China is investigating foreign chipmakers

 The Chinese regulator did not immediately respond to a request for comment.

 Shares in Samsung closed 0.4% lower in Seoul, while SK Hynix shed 1.8%.
-Micron shares were down 0.8% in premarket trading.
+Micron shares opened lower.

 Related: How China plans to beat the U.S. at technology

-China purchases most of its semiconductors from foreign companies for use in everything from smartphones to automobiles.
+China purchases an estimated 90% of its semiconductors from foreign companies for use in everything from smartphones to automobiles.

+Demand in the country, which already purchases more than 60% of the world's chips, is expected to increase from $350 billion in 2016 to $500 billion by 2020, according to McKinsey.

 The Chinese government wants to develop its own chip industry, and it has tried to buy stakes in US chipmakers at least twice.
 Both attempts were blocked by US authorities.